 These are just the start.
 For a more in-depth look at business tax deductions, take a look at our ultimate guide to tax deductions for the self-employed.

-Before answering it, you must identify what you mean by register.
-There may be one particular registration you need to identify or there may be many.
+Registering as a self-employed business owner isn’t as easy as it seems.
+The first step is identifying what you mean by “register.”
+There may be one particular registration you need to identify, or there may be many.
 It may take time to find the registrations applicable to your business.